List of works by El Greco: List of selected works

 Since 1962 the discovery of the Dormition and the extensive archival research has gradually convinced scholarship that Wethey's assessments were not undisputed, and that his catalogue decisions may have distorted the whole nature of El Greco's origins, development and oeuvre.
-The discovery of the Dormition led to the attributions of other three signed works of "Doménicos" to El Greco (Modena Triptych, St. Luke Painting the Virgin and Child and The Adoration of the Magi) and then to the acceptance as authentic of more works, some signed, some not, which were brought into the group of early works of El Greco.
+The discovery of the Dormition led to the attributions of other three signed works of "Doménicos" to El Greco (Modena Triptych, Saint Luke Painting the Virgin and Child and The Adoration of the Magi) and then to the acceptance as authentic of more works, some signed, some not, which were brought into the group of early works of El Greco.
 In 2006 another disputed work, The Passion of Christ — Pietà with Angels, has been finally attributed to El Greco.
 The painting had been photographed just before the signature was removed; Nano Chatzidakis, curator of the British Library exhibition and Professor of Byzantine Art and Archaeology at the University of Ioannina, unearthed the restorer's photograph.

 Nowadays the number of El Greco's works is estimated at about 500.
 Nevertheless, certain disputes over the exact number of El Greco's authentic works remain unresolved, and the status of Wethey's (still highly esteemed) catalogue is at the centre of these disagreements.
 Quantitatively, the disagreements are mostly concerned with the end rather than the beginning of his career.
-It is clear his son continued to sell "El Grecos" for many years after the artists death, and in his later years he had a large workshop who, as with other important artists of the period, produced repetitions of many of his compositions.
+It is clear his son continued to sell "El Grecos" for many years after the artist's death, and in his later years he had a large workshop who, as with other important artists of the period, produced repetitions of many of his compositions.
 The identification of these, and deciding how much involvement the master had, if any, in each case, remains unsettled.